 Why do we need a Center for Sustainable Behavior & Impact?

 Here’s the thing: U.S. residents overwhelmingly support recycling.
 80% say it has a positive impact.
-Even so, about half of household recyclables –15 million tons of recyclable paper, glass bottles, plastic containers, and more – end up in landfills each year.
+Even so, about two-thirds of household recyclables –32 million tons of recyclable paper, glass bottles, plastic containers, and more – end up incinerated or in landfills each year.
 Why is that?
-People are confused about what and how to recycle and lack confidence when it comes to recycling.
+One reason is that people are confused about what and how to recycle and lack confidence when it comes to recycling.